 Middle Ground litigated a challenge to a 2011 legislative action which imposed a $25 visitor background check fee and a 1% fee on all deposits made to prisoner spendable accounts.
 These lawsuits are Hamm v.
 Ryan and Arner v.
 Ryan, respectively.
 The $25 fee is not used to defray the cost of background checks.
 Instead, the entire fee is used for building renewal and maintenance.
 The DOC has over 1,500 buildings in its inventory, and visitors use only about 40-50 of those buildings for visitation for a few hours each week.
 Hamm v.
 Ryan was upheld on appeal to the Arizona Supreme Court and the $25 fee for visitors will remain in effect.
 The 1% deposit fee is highly unjust because it affects those with higher deposits much more than those with smaller ones.
 None of the deposit fees are used to defray the cost of banking.
 Instead, 100% of the deposit fees are allocated to building maintenance and renewal.
 Prisoners who don't receive deposits are not charged the fee, even though they use the prison buildings.
 Both of these "fees" are actually illegal special taxes and are being challenged in the courts.
 Arner v.
 Ryan is still pending in the Arizona Court of Appeals.

-Middle Ground is working hard in 2012 to defeat an extremely onerous bill -- HB 2373 -- which, if passed into law, would eliminate 25 to Life as a sentencing option for first-degree murder for defendants over age 18 at time of offense.
-The criminal defense bar was -- astonishingly -- silent on this bill OR, WORSE, in support of this bill because they believe that fewer defendants will be sentenced to death if juries know that the only other sentence available is Natural Life in prison.
+Middle Ground worked hard in 2012 to defeat an extremely onerous bill -- HB 2373 -- whichf passed into law and eliminated eliminate 25 to Life as a sentencing option for first-degree murder for defendants over age 18 at time of offense.
+The criminal defense bar was -- astonishingly -- silent on this bill OR, WORSE, in support of this bill because they believed that fewer defendants would be sentenced to death if juries knew that the only other sentence available is Natural Life in prison.
 However, the vast majority of first-degree murder cases are not "death qualified" cases, which means the only available sentencing option will be Natural Life.
-If passed, we believe the bill will results in hundreds of thousands of dollars in additional costs to the state for trials because defendants will have absolutely no incentive to accept a plea when the only sentence possible is Natural Life.
-Our work has been to tirelessly contact legislators and others to attempt to defeat this onerous piece of legislation.
+Since this law went into effect in 2012, there is absolutely no incentive for a defendant to accept a plea to first degree murder when the only sentence possible is Natural Life.
+We believe that more trials will take place OR that more cases will be pled down to second degree murder.

 Part of Middle Ground's mandate is public education about the need for massive reform in the prison system.
-Throughout the 33 years since Middle Ground's formation, we have participated or cooperated in literally hundreds of media stories, news conferences, training seminars, presentations to college and university classes, national and international prisoner rights conferences, and other forums to educate the general public.
+Throughout the more than 3 decades since Middle Ground's formation, we have participated or cooperated in literally hundreds of media stories, news conferences, training seminars, presentations to college and university classes, national and international prisoner rights conferences, and other forums to educate the general public.

 As noted above, this is only a fraction of our activities on behalf of prisoners and their families.
 We don't have anywhere near enough space to mention more than a small amount.
 We are the only organization in Arizona with the sole purpose of advocating for the rights of prisoners and their families, combined with the expertise and knowledge for producing well-reasoned information and opinions regarding prison reform issues.